 Some students choose to study Latin at A level as they prepare to move on to study classics at university, others are simply looking for a rewarding subject to complement the other parts of their sixth form curriculum.
 Whether one sees Latin as a chance to learn more about the Romans and their literature, an opportunity to understand the language behind so much scientific and medical terminology or a means of improving one’s understanding of the way languages ancient and modern work, it is a subject with a broad appeal at sixth form level.
 It is highly-regarded by universities and employers as providing an intellectually-demanding training that values attention to detail.

 - Learning journey - Lower Sixth

 Students begin the Lower Sixth by reading a variety of texts to introduce them to the breadth of Latin literature.
 We look at works by a range of authors, which may include texts written by Caesar, Catullus, Cicero, Petronius or Propertius.
 This work will develop many of the skills needed for success at A level.
 There will also be an extensive programme of language teaching, to help students become confident readers of original texts.

 During the Lent term, students will begin to focus on the five elements that make up the A level:

-- Verse Literature (study of verse set texts, likely to include Virgil Aeneid Books 8 and 10)
+• Verse Literature (study of verse set texts, which will be Virgil Aeneid XI )